You want to buy a new home but your credit score is low. Does this mean you’re out of luck? It depends.

 Some lenders will give you the side eye or tell you to try again when that magic three-digit number is higher.
 But with a little legwork, it’s possible to get a mortgage with bad credit.
 Keep reading for tips to help you get approved.

-How low is your credit score?
-And do you have an idea of where your credit score falls?
+How low are your credit scores?
+Do you know what’s causing you to have poor credit?
 Or are you assuming it’s bad because of past financial missteps?

 What is a ‘bad’ credit score?